 Course Requirements Checklist

-The student will create a video thread in response to the provided prompt for each forum in Modules/Weeks 1, 5, and 8.
-In addition to the thread, the student is required to respond to 1 other classmate’s thread.
+The student will create a video thread in response to the provided prompt for each Discussion in Modules: Weeks: 1, 5, and 8.
+In addition to the thread, the student is required to respond to 1 other classmate’s thread (also by posting a video).
+(MLOs: A, C, D)

-The student will write a 4-page paper in current APA format that demonstrates critical thinking with respect to theories covered through Module/Week 3.
+The student will write a 4-page paper in current APA format that demonstrates critical thinking with respect to theories covered through Module 3: Week 3.
 The paper must include at least 5 citations of course readings.
+(MLOs: A, B)

-The Midterm Exam will be open-book/open-notes and include a mix of short answer and essay questions.
+The Quiz: Midterm will be open-book/open-notes and include a mix of short answer and essay questions.
 The aim of the midterm is to help the student master and synthesize the class material.
-The exam has a time limit of 2 hours and 45 minutes.
+The student is given the entire week to work on the quiz and is expected to work on the quiz without any outside help and to provide appropriate citations and reference pages where appropriate.
+For the two long essay questions, well-organized and fully-developed essays are expected.
+(MLOs: A, B)